ananni13/vite-plugin-vue-i18n/README.md

 app.use(i18n).mount('#app)
 ```

-vite-plugin-vue-i18n can use the vite (rollup) mechanism to import all locales at once, using the special identifier `@intlify/vite-plugin-vue-i18n/messages`, as the bellow:
+vite-plugin-vue-i18n can use the vite (rollup) mechanism to import all locales at once, using the special identifier `vite-plugin-vue-i18n/messages-generated`, as below:

 ```js
 import { createApp } from 'vue'